Rose sacked by Borussia Dortmund after one trophyless season at the helm | Goal.com

 He did have his side in title contention at times, but consistency proved elusive at the most important stages of a demanding campaign.

-Dortmund never truly troubled Bayern in the race for domestic supremacy, while a disappointing group stage exit was endured in elite continental competition before suffering a shock defeat to Rangers in the knockout round play-offs of the Europa League.
+Dortmund never truly troubled Bayern in the race for domestic supremacy, while a disappointing group-stage exit was endured in the Champions League before suffering a shock defeat to Rangers in the knockout round play-offs of the Europa League.

 In total, Rose took in 47 games at the helm and emerged victorious in 27 of those.